msalamey/mo-salamey-employee-tracker/README.md

 ## Actions Taken
 * Utilized Inquirer package to prompt the user with a series of prompts regarding which data would like to be viewed/modified/deleted (departments, employees, role ID, etc.) via the command-line interface.
-* Utilized MySQL for the database management interface.
+* Utilized MySQL for the database management interface to create the employees database with tables that "join" to other tables linked with IDs.
 * Utilized console.table to print the rows in the MySQL console.
-* Utilized
-* Added bonus criteria quires into the employee.sql file.

 ## Screen Shot